Punched pocket

-A punched pocket (UK English), plastic wallet (UK English), poly pocket (UK English), slippery fish (Sussex, England), sheet protector (US English), plastic sleeves (AU English), or sometimes perforated document bag, is a flat, slit plastic bag with a perforated edge used to hold paper documents.
+A punched pocket (UK English), plastic wallet (UK English), poly pocket (UK English), slippery fish (certain towns in Sussex, England), sheet protector (US English), plastic sleeves (AU English), “page protector” (US English), or sometimes perforated document bag, is a flat, slit plastic bag with a perforated edge used to hold paper documents.

 Physical characteristics

 Punched pockets are usually transparent or semi-transparent, to allow viewing of the contents of a document without removing it.
 Color pockets are also available.
 They protect paper documents from tears, water, food, stains, and fingerprints, and partially prevent such documents from being crumpled.
-Punched pockets have several holes in the left edge, which allow them to be bound into a file, or a three-ring binder.
+Punched pockets have several holes in the left edge, which allow them to be bound into a file folder or ring binder.
 The holes in the punched pockets dispose of the difficulty of making holes in a paper document.